Access to education

 The right to education in Serbia is regulated by a number of legal instruments, primarily the Act on the Basis of the Education System,[3] with relevant issues also regulated by the Primary School Act,[4] the Secondary School Act[5] and the High Education Act.[6]
 These laws also govern the education of foreign nationals and stateless persons and the recognition of foreign school certificates and diplomas.

 As already outlined, asylum seekers are not entitled to receive pre-elementary school education.[7]
-Also, the Integration Decree does not foresee any kind of support for asylum seeking children in their preparation for enrolling into elementary school.
-These children are mainly supported by CSOs and international organisations, but it is also important to note the assistance provided by CRM to asylum seeking children enrolling into elementary school.
+Also, the Integration Decree does not foresee any kind of support to asylum-seeking children in their preparation for enrolling in elementary school.
+These children are mainly supported by CSOs and international organisations, but it is also important to note that CRM also provides its assistance, even though they are not legally obliged.
+Still, several cases from IDEAS practice have shown that it is possible to enrol children in pre-elementary (kindergarten) institutions.

 The Act on the Basis of the Education System foresees that foreign nationals and stateless persons shall enrol in primary and secondary schools and exercise the right to education under the same conditions and in the same manner as Serbian nationals.
 Schools are obliged to organise language, preparatory and additional classes for foreign pupils, including stateless persons and refugees, who do not speak the language used in the schools or are in need of specific instructions in order to continue their education.[10]
 Access to education for children shall be secured immediately and, at the latest, within three months from the date of their asylum application.[11]

-A big practical challenge proved to be regular school attendance by underage asylum seekers.
-Namely, the language barrier and limited number of interpreters for the languages spoken among the refugees resulted in lack of interest among the children to attend lessons they do not understand.
+A major practical challenge proved to be regular school attendance by underage asylum seekers.
+Namely, the language barrier and limited number of interpreters for the languages spoken among the refugees resulted in a lack of interest among the children to attend lessons they do not understand.
 An additional challenge is the lack of interest of many parents in educational activities, as they are certain their stay in Serbia is only temporary.
 This trend continued during 2022.
-According to the CRM, only 10 asylum seeking children were introduced in educational system of Serbia.[10]
-Still, this number probably reflects those children accommodated in ACs, and especially Krnjača camp, but other asylum seeking children staying on the private address have enrolled into schools in municipalities where they live.
-Still, it is clear that the number of asylum seeking children remains low in 2022.
+According to CRM, only 10 asylum seeking children were introduced in the Serbian educational system.[12]
+Still, this number probably reflects those children accommodated in ACs, and especially Krnjača camp, but other asylum-seeking children staying in private accommodations have enrolled in schools in the municipalities where they live.
+In 2023, only 14 asylum seeking children in AC Krnjača were official enrolled into elementary schools, while no UASC was enrolled into school in RC Šid.

-In 2021, with the help of the UNHCR office in Serbia, the ENRIC/NARIC Center of the Qualification Agency of the Republic of Serbia joined the Council of Europe project of the European Qualification Passport for Refugees.[11]
-In 2022, several diplomas were recognized by the ENRIC/NARIC centre for one asylum seekers from Burundi represented by IDEAS.
+In 2021, with the help of the UNHCR office in Serbia, the ENRIC/NARIC Center of the Qualification Agency of the Republic of Serbia joined the Council of Europe project of the European Qualification Passport for Refugees.[14]
+In 2022, several diplomas were recognised by the ENRIC/NARIC centre for one asylum seekers from Burundi represented by IDEAS.
+In 2023 4 asylum seekers had their diplomas recognised, and it is reasonable to assume that this number is higher due to the fact that APC and BCHR are providing this type of support as well.

-Primary and secondary education is available to all the children residing in Krnjača, Tutin, Sjenica and Banja Koviljača.
-Primary school is also available for children in Bogovađa, but UASC would usually leave the AC before they adapt to the school programme.
+Primary and secondary education is available to all the children residing in Krnjača.
 UASC accommodated in Šid do not attend school due to their short-term stay.
-The conclusion that can be drawn is that majority of children do not attend schools regularly, due to problems in communication, but also frequent absence from asylum centres and final decision to leave Serbia.
+The conclusion that can be drawn is that the majority of children do not attend schools regularly, due to problems in communication, but also frequent absence from asylum centres and eventual decision to leave Serbia.

 [1] Article 27 of the draft Amendments to the Asylum Act, available at: https://bit.ly/3yepU9U.